Let’s Go Polars!

 We hope you consider North High in your year-end charitable giving.
 We look forward to bringing you more information about one of our community’s inspiring public schools in the near future.

-To make a charitable donation:
+To make a charitable donation, please use the link provided below:

 Learn More About North Community High: